tallhamer/MapApp/README.md

     <br />
     <br />
-    While the application seeks to simply show integration strategies with MapRT's API it also provides some clinical features that users may find useful in clinical practice.
+    While the application seeks to simply show integration strategies with MapRT's API it also provides some clinical features that users may find useful in their clinical practice.
 The application is provided under the MIT license and can be used in clinical practice at the user's own risk.
     <br />
     <a href="#getting-started"><strong>Explore the docs »</strong></a>